If you’ve got a load of kale chips that you want to keep for later, you might be wondering how to best preserve them to keep them from getting soggy.

 To fix soggy kale chips, spread them out in a thin layer and put them back into the oven at 300 degrees Fahrenheit for 5-10 minutes.

 As they cool, the chips should start to crisp up again.
 If they don’t, put them back in the oven for another 5 minutes.

 Only reheat however much you’re going to eat because you won’t get the same results if you try and re-heat them a second time.

 If you have a dehydrator you can also use that to re-crisp your kale chips.

 Can you freeze kale chips?

 Kale chips cannot be frozen.
 The moisture content of the freezer renders the kale chips soggy, turning them into an unpleasant, sloppy mess.
-The best alternative to freezing kale chips is to vacuum seal them in a mason jar, where they’ll keep fresh and crispy for up to 6 months.

 How to Store Kale Chips